 Day 1: Stuttgart.
-Morning flight from London Heathrow to Stuttgart (Eurowings).
+Morning flight from London Heathrow to Stuttgart (British Airways).
 An introductory walk through the city centre takes us to 1922 Central Station by Paul Bonatz, the vast and controversial construction site of the new station, Stuttgart 21, and the cuboid public library designed by Eun Young Yi (opened 2011).
 First of two nights in Stuttgart.

 Day 2: Stuttgart.
 Le Corbusier, Mies van der Rohe, Walter Gropius, Hans Scharoun and others contributed to the Weißenhofsiedlung, a 1927 housing estate, a landmark in the development of International Modernism for domestic use.
 Visit two houses by Le Corbusier.
 The Staatsgalerie is a highly original building by James Stirling; on opening in 1984 it immediately became Germany's most visited museum.
-The excellent collections include Oscar Schlemmer's ballet costumes which helped spread the ethos of the Bauhaus.
+See the excellent collection with major positions of German modern art.
 Day 3: Ulm, Munich.
 Tour the former Hochschule für Gestaltung (Ulm School of Design).
 Founded in 1953 and designed by Max Bill, a Bauhaus student, the school was one of the most progressive of its time and gained international recognition.
 Ulm's Neue Mitte (new city centre) has been reclaimed for new architecture on the site of a post-war urban freeway.
 The new-build Weishaupt Art Gallery and refurbished Ulm Museum house varied collections from medieval to contemporary.
 Continue to Munich for the first of four nights there.